Neo45666/DevOps-Projects/PROJECT 1/README.md

 du command check how much space a file or a directory takes up.This command can also identify which part of the system uses the storage excessively.

 ![](./Images/du_command.PNG)

+##  `head` command

+The head command is useful for displaying the beginning of a text.
+You can specify how many lines you want to see with an option.